sebastienlapierre/oio-docs/doc/user-guide/source/operations_rebuild_rawx.rst

 Verify that the service was automatically scored to zero by running ``openio cluster list rawx``.

 If not, Lock the score of the targeted rawx service to zero by running ``openio cluster lock rawx <RAWX_ID>``.
 Where RAWX_ID is the network address of the service (ip:port).
-This will prevent the service from getting upload and download requests.
+This will prevent the service from getting upload requests, and will reduce the number of download requests.

 Set the incident date
 ~~~~~~~~~~~~~~~~~~~~~